 - Individuals of the various species all typically remain very slow and clumsy on the ground.
-It moves rather slowly, haltingly, and hops awkwardly.
-Yet in the trees, it actually appears to be extremely agile and a surprisingly effective climber.
+Additionally, the surprising mammal moves haltingly, and hops awkwardly.
+However, in the trees, it actually appears to be extremely agile and a surprisingly effective climber.

-- This surprising creature also ranks as an amazingly powerful leaper, much like its terrestrial counterparts.
+- This fantastic creature also ranks as an amazingly powerful leaper, much like its terrestrial counterparts.
 It has been seen to jump as much as 30 ft (9 m) from one limb to another.
 In addition, it can also jump to the ground from as high as 59 ft (18 m) without incurring injury.

 Tree Kangaroo Physical Description

-The astonishing Tree Kangaroo continues to amaze us.
-That’s partly due to the fact that the animal evolved several adaptations useful for an arboreal life.
-Its back legs grow much broader and shorter than those of its terrestrial cousins.
+The truly astonishing Tree Kangaroo continues to amaze us.
+That’s partly due to the fact that the animal evolved several adaptations extremely useful for an arboreal life.
+For one thing, its back legs grow significantly broader and shorter than those of its terrestrial cousins.
+This provides better balance.

 Furthermore, the incredible creature also possesses quite long, and extensively curved nails on those rear legs.
 However, these serve a far more important purpose than mere aesthetics.
-That because the magnificent mammal routinely, and quite effectively, uses for gripping and climbing.
+That because the magnificent mammal routinely, and quite effectively, uses these for gripping and climbing.

-Like terrestrial kangaroos, it remains physically incapable of sweating, to cool its body.
+In addition, much like terrestrial kangaroos, it remains physically incapable of sweating, to cool its body.
 Nevertheless, the mammal developed an alternate method of thermo-regulation.
-That’s because, instead of sweating, it licks its forearms and allows the moisture to evaporate.
-Take a moment to imagine if humans did this.
+That’s because, instead of sweating, it licks its forearms and allows the moisture to evaporate, thereby cooling it.

 - Kingdom: Animalia